As the web has become a crucial part of our modern lives, it’s not uncommon to wonder what the web is and how it has developed over the years.

 The Power of the Web

-Nowadays we use the web for everything from reading the news and checking our email to booking holidays and watching videos.
+Nowadays, we use the web for everything from reading the news, writing online and checking our email to booking holidays and watching videos.

 We can even control our homes using the internet – turning on the lights, heating up our ovens and unlocking our doors.

-The web continues to evolve with new technologies and ways of using it emerging all the time.
-Who knows what the future of the web will bring!
+The web continues to evolve with new technologies, and the ways of using it are always emerging.
+Who knows what the future of the web will bring?